Enter Decimal Here

 Methods of Conversion

-There are different methods of conversion of decimal to hexadecimal.
+There are different methods of conversion from decimal to hexadecimal.

 - Use this form if you are a hexadecimal beginner.
 Of the two methods in this guide, it is easier for most people to obey.
 When you’re familiar with different bases, try the quicker approach below.
 If you’re totally new to hexadecimal, you may need to learn some basic concepts.